 The Prudential Regulatory Authority will “look at models somewhat skeptically and make sure they’re appropriately conservative,” said David Rule, a U.K. banking supervisor.
 The agency may require changes to the models or ask for increases in capital reserves at banks that don’t satisfy criteria, Rule said in a speech in London today.

-The Securities and Exchange Commission, which started a review of Facebook Inc.’s (FB) May 17 IPO after its stock price plummeted, hasn’t found any evidence that the company withheld material information from investors, a person familiar with the matter said.
+The Securities and Exchange Commission, which started a review of Facebook Inc.’s (FB:US) May 17 IPO after its stock price plummeted, hasn’t found any evidence that the company withheld material information from investors, a person familiar with the matter said.